Ops-Team-Leverege/Mustard/docs/README.md

 ---

-## What is PitCrew?
+## What is Mustard and PitCrew Sauce?

-PitCrew is an AI-powered meeting intelligence platform that transforms customer conversations into searchable business insights.
+Mustard is an AI-powered meeting intelligence platform that transforms customer conversations into searchable business insights.
 Upload a transcript, and the system automatically extracts product feedback, customer questions, and action items.

 **Core Value**: Transforms meeting transcripts into actionable business intelligence
 **Interfaces**: Web dashboard + Slack bot